-# Magnesium Hype 2026: What the Science Actually Supports vs. What TikTok Claims
+# Magnesium Supplement Hype 2026: Science vs TikTok Claims — What It Actually Does

 > **Quick answer:** About one-third of U.S. adults genuinely do not get enough magnesium from food, and deficiency is linked to real health risks — blood pressure, blood sugar, and heart health among them.
-But most of TikTok's loudest claims (perfect sleep, zero anxiety, no more cramps) rest on weak or inconsistent trial evidence.
-The mineral is worth paying attention to; the hype is not worth taking at face value.
+A 2025 randomized controlled trial found magnesium bisglycinate does produce a small but significant reduction in insomnia in adults with poor sleep.
+But most of TikTok's loudest claims — perfect sleep, zero anxiety, no more cramps — rest on weak or inconsistent evidence.
+The mineral is worth taking seriously; the $1.32 billion hype machine is not.

 Magnesium is TikTok's most-searched supplement of 2026.
-A search returns tens of thousands of videos promising it will fix your sleep, erase anxiety, stop muscle cramps, sharpen your brain, and even help you lose weight.
+Tens of thousands of videos promise it will fix your sleep, erase anxiety, stop muscle cramps, sharpen your brain, and even help you lose weight.
 The "Sleepy Girl Mocktail" — tart cherry juice, magnesium glycinate powder, and sparkling water — has been viewed hundreds of millions of times.
-But a rigorous 2025 academic review and experts at Tufts University and the NIH tell a more careful story: magnesium is genuinely important, but what TikTok says it does and what the science shows are not always the same thing.
+The magnesium glycinate market alone hit $1.32 billion in 2026, up from $1.25 billion the year before.
+But a rigorous 2025 academic review in *Nutrients* and experts at Tufts University and the NIH tell a more careful story: magnesium is genuinely important, but what TikTok says it does and what the science

 Read Full Article